 The maximum period of completion of UG programme is 5 years.
 In exceptional cases like major accidents and child birth an extension of one year be considered beyond maximum period of time.

 3.1 Programme Structure

-The Three Year Undergraduate Programme consists of Language Courses, Core Courses (Theory & Practical), Allied Courses (Theory & Practical), Elective Courses (Internal Elective, Non Major Elective), Skill Based Courses and Common Courses.
+The Three Year Undergraduate Programme consists of Language Courses, Core Courses (Theory & Practical), Elective Courses, Skill Enhancement Courses (including Non-Major Electives (NME)), Foundation Course and Common Courses.